-Visiting Legazpi and photography Mt Mayon.
+Visiting Legazpi and capturing Mt Mayon.

 Legazpi (or Legaspi) is the capital of the Albay province in the Bicol region; east of the country.
 It’s about 10-12 hours from Manila by bus (about php1000).
 Mayon volcano (or Mt Mayon, 2,462m high) is the region’s most popular attraction.
 It is named one of world’s most beautiful volcanos with its perfect cone shape.
 It is also the most active volcano of the country, erupting more than 49 times in the past 400 years.
 A limited amount of people is allowed to climb the mountain (2 day trek).
 It is not without danger, 3 people died a few years ago during an explosion (not eruption).